joaopaulobarrosx/joaopaulobarrosx/README.md

 - 👋 Hi, I’m @joaopaulobarrosx
 - 👀 I’m interested in iOS content
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently working as iOS Developer at App Noz
-- 💞️ I’m looking to collaborate on companies
 - 📫 How to reach me: LinkedIn or email joaopaulobarros2597@gmail.com